Show-Me Institute

-The Show-Me Institute, or SMI, is an American think tank based in St. Louis, Missouri that promotes public policies that advance free market principles.
+The Show-Me Institute, or SMI, is an American think tank based in Clayton, Missouri that promotes public policies that advance free market principles.
 Founded in 2005, the organization focuses on economic and good governance issues in the state of Missouri.
 The stated mission of the Show-Me Institute is "improving the quality of life for all citizens of Missouri by advancing sensible, well-researched solutions to state and local policy issues."
-The Institute opened a branch office in Kansas City in 2014.

 Policy positions

 Although SMI does not typically take "institutional" positions, the research of SMI analysts tends to converge in support of small government principles that maximize both economic efficiency in the Missouri economy and individual freedom for Missourians.

 Taxation

 SMI research supports low broad-based taxes and a move away from income taxes as keys to economic growth in Missouri.
 The first paper published by the institute, written by Joseph Haslag in 2006, explored how the 1 percent earnings taxes of Kansas City and St. Louis damaged growth in those cities.
 An essay published in 2012 by Patrick Ishmael and Michael Rathbone called for the elimination of the corporate income tax through the elimination of economic development tax incentives.
 In 2019, Patrick Tuohey and Graham Renz explored tax increment financing, community improvement district and other local taxing districts, finding that the districts could often be formed with little public input and that many districts lacked sufficient oversight of the revenues collected.